 Private wells can be a safe and reliable source of drinking water.
 In Idaho private well owners are responsible for ensuring their water is safe to drink.
 All private well owners should test their drinking water to ensure that it is safe to drink and regularly maintain their wellhead.

 Some private wells may have high levels of contamination from bacteria, naturally occurring, or man-made chemicals that can be harmful to your health.
 Use the resources below to find out what to test for, how often to test, and how to keep your water safe.
+To learn the best ways to take a water sample, please review the videos below.

 The Idaho Division of Public Health works with Idaho’s local public health districts to investigate outbreaks of illness associated with drinking or recreational water.